canonical/snapd/HACKING.md

     ./run-checks

-This will check if the source format is consistent, that it builds, all tests work as expected and that "go vet" has nothing to complain.
+This will check if the source format is consistent, that it builds, all tests work as expected and that "go vet" has nothing to complain about.

 The source format follows the `gofmt -s` formating.
 Please run this on your source files if `run-checks` complains about the format.